omega8cc/boa/docs/MIGRATE-XMASS.md

 `/data/disk/*/static/control/http-off.pid` on source and reload nginx to restore service, then investigate before retrying.

+**If renameaegirhost fails** for any root, `cutover` parks resumably at `phase=rename-failed` instead of completing — the failure report names the affected roots.
+Fix the cause, then re-run `xmass cutover target-ip --live` to resume from the rename step (already-renamed roots converge to a no-op).
+To iterate on a single root first, run
-**If `cutover` completes but renameaegirhost failed** for one or more accounts: run `renameaegirhost --aegir-root /data/disk/oN` manually on the target for the affected accounts.
-This is safe to re-run.
+`renameaegirhost --aegir-root /data/disk/oN --force-old source-fqdn` manually on the target — it is convergent and safe to re-run — then resume the cutover so the remaining cutover steps complete.

 ---